dR3m/IntOverflow-CSA-plugin/README.md

-# IntOverflow-CSA-plugin
 # Clang Static  Analyzer Pluging for interger overflow detection
 UWAGA!!! **Project in process** (not finished/may cause discausting).

-Created during the internship "Summ3r 0f h4ck 2019" in Digital Security.
+**Created during the internship "Summ3r 0f h4ck 2019" in Digital Security.**

 ### What it can do now?
     - CSA plugin skeleton